Walter Block

 Walter Edward Block (born August 21, 1941) is an American Austrian School economist and anarcho-capitalist theorist.
-He currently holds the Harold E. Wirth Eminent Scholar Endowed Chair in Economics at the School of Business at Loyola University New Orleans, and is a senior fellow of the non-profit think-tank Ludwig von Mises Institute in Auburn, Alabama.
-He is best known for his 1976 book Defending the Undefendable, which takes contrarian positions in defending acts which are illegal or disreputable but Block argues are actually victimless crimes or benefit the public.
+He was the Harold E. Wirth Eminent Scholar Endowed Chair in Economics at the School of Business at Loyola University New Orleans and a former senior fellow of the non-profit think-tank Ludwig von Mises Institute in Auburn, Alabama.

 Personal life

 Walter Block was born in Brooklyn, New York to Jewish parents Abraham Block, a certified public accountant, and Ruth Block, a paralegal, both of whom Block has said were liberals.
 He attended James Madison High School, where Bernie Sanders was on his track team.
-Block earned his Ph.D. degree in economics from Columbia University and wrote his dissertation on rent control in the United States under Gary Becker.
+Block earned his PhD degree in economics from Columbia University and wrote his dissertation on rent control in the United States under Gary Becker.
 Block identifies himself as a "devout atheist".